Tips on Preconception Health for Women

 - Hazardous Chemicals – There are some chemicals that can also be teratogenic.
 For example, most studies show that the greatest risk of exposure to pesticides is during the first three to eight weeks of the first trimester when the neural tube development is occurring.
 This is often before a woman knows she is pregnant.

 - Stress – Stress has been linked to delayed or missed periods which can cause difficulty tracking ovulation and getting pregnant.
 Limit your amount of stress as much as possible.
-You may find it helpful to employ relaxation techniques or yoga to help calm things down.
-View Yoga DVD
+You may find it helpful to employ relaxation techniques or yoga to help moderate your stress level.

 - Herbs – Most herbs and herbal remedies are not mandated by the FDA, and therefore, there is little to no research on the effect they have on pregnancy.
-Discuss any herbs with your healthcare provider.
+Discuss any herbal or natural remedies you may be used with your healthcare provider.

 - Caffeine – Some studies have shown a link between high levels of caffeine consumption and delayed conception.
 A few studies have shown that there may be an increase in miscarriages among women who consume more than 200 mg (one 12oz cup of coffee) a day versus those who do not consume any caffeine.